Egypt during the Roman era

 Pompey's Pillar - Alexandria -Egypt Fun Tours

 This monument is one of Alexandria’s most well-known Roman structures because it was one of the city’s largest temples during the Greek and Roman periods.
-It is the only remaining remnants of King Ptolemy III’s Serapeum temple.
+It is the only remaining remnant of King Ptolemy III’s Serapeum temple.
 Between the contemporary Muslim burial location known as the column tombs and the archaeological plateau of Kom El Shoqafa is Pompey’s Pillar.
 It is built of pink granite and measures 27 meters in length.

 5. Philae Temple